mtgrosser/oo_auth/README.md

 and OAuth nonces.
 (You won't need these stores if you're only using OoAuth's client functionality.)

-OoAuth stores can be as simple lambdas or regular ruby objects.
+OoAuth stores can be simple lambdas or regular ruby objects.

 ### Authorization store